Low Carb Eating

-A Moderate Carb diet includes 130 - 225g of net carbs per day.
+A Moderate Carb diet for an adult includes 130 - 225g of net carbs per day.
+Examples include: Mediterranean, DASH.

-A Ketogenic (“keto”) diet includes less than 50g of net carbs per day.
+A Ketogenic diet for an adult includes less than 50g of net carbs per day. i.e. Keto Diet.

 Using the guidelines above, we could say that an adult on a low carb diet consumes fewer than 130g of carbs per day.
 But within that guideline, different low carb diets vary in the amount of daily net carbs recommended, the foods that are featured and those that are restricted/eliminated, as well as the strictness or flexibility of the guidelines.
 There are both pros and cons to consistently eating a low amount of carbs:

 - The Law of Small Numbers: Dr. Richard Bernstein developed his low carb diet based on his friend’s mantra for diabetes management “Big inputs make big mistakes; small inputs make small mistakes.” (-Kanji Ishikawa, oldest surviving type 1 diabetic in Japan)1.
 The idea is that if you eat a large amount of carbs, you need to give a large amount of insulin, which give rise to large errors in insulin dosing; overdosing leads to hypoglycemia, while underdosing leads to hyperglycemia.
 But if you eat a small amount of carbohydrates, then there’s less room for error, which results in less variability (fewer and less extreme lows and highs), and, therefore, more Time in Range.
 1